ncsu-cga/research.package/_pages/survey.md

 Creating surveys is one of the core features of ResearchPackage.
 This tutorial will guide you through how to create the needed domain model objects for a survey task, how to present it in the UI, how to combine different questions on one screen, and finally how to collect the results.

-## Creating Model Objects
+## Creating Model Objects - Task & Step

 ResearchPackage uses a `Task` to represent the survey containing the `Step`s.
 In this case the task object will be an [`RPOrderedTask`]() object and the steps which it holds are [`RPQuestionStep`](https://pub.dev/documentation/research_package/latest/research_package_model/RPQuestionStep-class.html) objects.
 Optionally, [`RPInstructionStep`](https://pub.dev/documentation/research_package/latest/research_package_model/RPInstructionStep-class.html) can be put in the beginning and [`RPCompletionStep`](https://pub.dev/documentation/research_package/latest/research_package_model/RPCompletionStep-class.html) can be put in the end)

 > Later, you will see that `.withParams` constructors are being used.
 This is needed because of the JSON serialization which requires an empty constructor for all the classes eligible for serialization.

-### Creating steps
+### Instruction Step
-#### Instruction Step
+You can present instructions to the user, put them to context or show footnotes with the [`RPInstructionStep`](https://pub.dev/documentation/research_package/latest/research_package_model/RPInstructionStep-class.html).
-You can present instructions to the user, put them to context or show footnotes with the [RPInstructionStep](https://pub.dev/documentation/research_package/latest/research_package_model/RPInstructionStep-class.html).
-An Instruction Step is useful any time you want to provide some instruction for the user at the beginning or during a survey.
+An instruction step is useful any time you want to provide some instruction for the user at the beginning or during a survey.
 Here's how you can create one:

 ``` dart